Lyf-Scholar/Lyf-Scholar/README.md

-- 👋 Hi, I’m @Lyf-Scholar
+- 👋 Hi, I’m Busiswa Matomela
 - 👀 I’m interested in all things technology
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on ...